Bane of Monotheism > Single-God Religion > No God > The Problem of Evil > Morality > Free Will > Misc > Links

 "While Europe Slept: How Radical Islam is Destroying the West from Within"

-Crazy beliefs are not harmless.
-Take the horrendous history of a theory which started out as amateur science, and proceeded to defy the general scientific community and win approval at a national level.
-The theory of a 'hierarchy' of delineated human races, with Nordics at the top and Negros at the bottom (with a special place reserved for the Christ-rejecting Jews), combined pseudoscientific anthropology with religious prejudice to create history's most horrific apparatus of prejudiced murder.
+On a larger scale than mere mob violence, take a theory which started out as amateur science, and proceeded to win approval at a national level despite the protests of the scientific community: The theory of a 'hierarchy' of delineated human races, with Nordics at the top and Negros at the bottom (with a special place reserved for the Christ-rejecting Jews).
+It combined pseudoscientific anthropology with religious prejudice to create history's most horrific apparatus of prejudiced murder.
 The Nazi's ideology of race and euthanasia derived from erroneous beliefs based on faulty theory; and it blossomed into a wave of terror.
 It is no exaggeration to say that, in a world where nuclear weaponry is becoming more easily available, that beliefs need to be questioned and challenged continuously and vigorously.

 3. Aggressive Defensiveness: Conflating Criticism of Islam With Racism